The piece below was written for and posted on the Green Building Advisor. I thought I’d share it here too.

 There’s always something new that needs to be measured.
 Numbers tell stories.
 Stories teach.
 This metric feels like one that will be teaching us a lot – for a very long time.
 While there will be no end to this project, we are no longer at the beginning.
 It’s part of a path to a restorative future.

-The full first phase report is available on the SMC website at http://www.southmountain.com/documents.
+The full first phase report is available on the SMCo website at https://www.southmountain.com/press-and-media/category/smco-model/.
 We are interested in feedback about ways to improve it.
 We are also interested in knowing about other companies doing this work.

 I’ll keep you posted as we change our practices to reduce our footprint and make progress on Phase Two.
 Don’t hold your breath!